 Regular practice of yoga can turn out to be a habit that will help alleviate the feelings of pain.
 It also makes you reduce the stress that comes as a result of too much pain before it turns into depression.

 A change in how you live may not entirely help relieve nerve pain, but it can make it manageable.
 Sticking with a healthy diet with the right portions of fruits, vegetables, and fiber can provide the body with the necessary nutrients it needs to thrive.
 Avoiding or going slow on alcohol consumption and drinking more water is also a great way to improve your health.

 Exercising can also come in handy as it helps release feel-good hormones that better your moods.
 The stimulation to the muscles improves the circulation of blood to the nerves, thus relieving pain.
 Regular workouts, even when you do not feel like it can go a long way in helping the situation.

 If you smoke, the good idea is to stop as it hinders the supply of blood to the nervous system.
 Without proper blood circulation to your nerves, the pain intensifies.
 Quitting smoking or the use of other stimulants may provide much-needed relief.

 There comes a time when neuropathic pain makes things difficult, and no remedy seems to work.
 If natural remedies, OTC drugs, and prescription medications do not seem to offer much help, you may have another option.
 Before losing hope, you need to see a neurologist or a specialist in pain management who can help treat the condition.

 Another expert you can visit is a psychologist who can help with anxiety and depression disorders that come due to the pain.
 A physical therapist can also help with exercising the affected body parts.
-Massages can be part of the therapy sessions as they help relax the muscles.
+A sciatic nerve massage can be part of the therapy sessions as they help relax the muscles.